sara-sabr/ITStrategy/_posts/en/2021-08-18-user-engagement-in-service-delivery.md

 In government, accessibility is an important part of the service design and should be considered throughout the whole process.
 According to the [Accessible Canada Act](https://www.canada.ca/en/employment-social-development/programs/accessible-canada.html), programs and service delivery is one of the key areas where the Government of Canada should focus its efforts.
 Another important area to consider in government is citizens must be served in the official language of their choice.
-By respecting the official language preferences of the Canadian public we must design services to be bilingual (see [Official languages in communications and services to the public](https://www.canada.ca/en/treasury-board-secretariat/services/values-ethics/official-languages/public-services.html)).
+By respecting the official language preferences of the Canadian public, we must design services to be bilingual (see [Official languages in communications and services to the public](https://www.canada.ca/en/treasury-board-secretariat/services/values-ethics/official-languages/public-services.html)).
 To produce better quality results, the user interface design of our services must follow the front-end framework, [Web Experience Toolkit](https://wet-boew.github.io/wet-boew/index-en.html) led by the Government of Canada.
-It is a collaborative open-source framework that covers the accessibility, usability, and multilingual aspects  by  providing reusable templates that help us to create an early model/ sample prototype to test hypothesis.
+It is a collaborative open-source framework that covers the accessibility, usability, and multilingual aspects  by  providing reusable templates that help us to create an early model/ sample prototype to test hypotheses.

 ### **Usability test**

 To understand how real users interact with our application(s), we focused on creating a usability test plan.
-The usability test plan is like a blueprint that contains information such as the methodology ( a brief introduction on how the test will be conducted), moderator script, (a script that a moderator follows, which consists of instructions, topics, and questions that will be used for all test sessions, to ensure consistency), task cases (a summary of what typical users might go through while using the product), and the schedule of the participants.
+The usability test plan is like a blueprint that contains information such as the methodology ( a brief introduction on how the test will be conducted), moderator script (a script that a moderator follows, which consists of instructions, topics, and questions that will be used for all test sessions, to ensure consistency), task cases (a summary of what typical users might go through while using the product), and the schedule of the participants.

 To determine how well our design/product works, we performed usability testing with several users.
 This is a journey where results are not known in advance and can require time and dealing with ambiguity.